 |Prior to this one-minute short, my characters only spoke with the aid of hand-lettered text.
 I wondered, if they could actually speak, what would they say?
 This is the answer.
 Drawing the Figure premiered at the Philadelphia Independents Animation Screening on March 4, 2017 and has since been shown on public access TV station PhillyCAM.|

 |This is more of a conceptual piece than a cartoon.
 It premiered at The Plastic Club "Out of the Box" show on February 5, 2017 where it won Third Place.

 Hanging in an art gallery on a flat screen TV, at first the video blends in with the neighboring art on the walls by remaining motionless.
 It gradually becomes clear to viewers that every twenty seconds the figure changes her pose like a model at a figure drawing session.
 This is the shorter Web version that holds each pose for eight seconds.
 Playing on a loop, the full version repeats every six minutes.

-The title is a joke.
-It took closer to one hundred seventy drawings to complete.
-The seventeen poses were drawn directly into animation software TVPaint on a laptop during a figure drawing session at Hunted Line Studios with life model, Tamiera.
+I drew the seventeen poses on a laptop during a figure drawing session at Hunted Line Studios with life model, Tamiera.